SysKitTeam/docs-point/docs/get-to-know-syskit-point/navigate-through-syskit-point.md

 ![Syskit Point - Global actions on site details screen](../../static/img/syskit-point-quick-start-guide-syskit-point-global-actions-on-site-details-screen.png)

 * **Contextual Actions/Reports** - when you select something on the screen, additional actions and reports may appear.
-If you choose to create a report/perform an action, they will impact the currently selected object in one of the tiles. **Example:** If you select the Documents library in the Content tile, reports on the right-hand side will be related to that selection only, meaning that they will present information about that selected folder, not the entire site you are currently exploring.
+If you choose to create a report/perform an action, it will impact the currently selected object in one of the tiles. **Example:** If you select the Documents library in the Content tile, reports on the right-hand side will be related to that selection only, meaning that they will present information about that selected folder, not the entire site you are currently exploring.

 ![Syskit Point - Contextual actions after selection](../../static/img/syskit-point-quick-start-guide-syskit-point-contextual-actions-after-selection.png)